robj411/value_of_information_example/README.md

 install.packages('mgcv')

-Run the script 'master_script.R'.
+Run the script 'evppi_notebook.Rmd'.
 It will load the saved samples.
 Then, it will compute and plot EVPPI.

 ## To run the example generating new samples: